I set foot on the nice, soft and sandy beaches in Phuket

 Of course, I am not the only tourist there.

-Sometimes I really wonder what this is really all about
+Sometimes I really wonder what is this really all about.

-Would my presence interrupt the local’s lives?
+Would my presence interrupt the lives of the locals?

 Am I damaging the natural beauty of this country?